-This roomy rucksack is lightweight, comfy and comes with a built-in rain cover to negate the effects of the weather on your belongings.
-The design also includes lockable zips for a secure fit, and padded interior to keep your valuables protected.
+This roomy rucksack is lightweight and comfy and comes with a built-in rain cover to negate the effects of the weather on your belongings.
+The design also includes lockable zips for a secure fit, and a padded interior to keep your valuables protected.

-The anti-theft property is one of the primary highlights of any rucksack by this company, and the Pacsafe Metrosafe LS350 is a true embodiment of the same.
-It features an unslashable outer fabric, webbing straps, as well as a pocket that blocks foreign micro-chip readers.
+The anti-theft property is one of the primary highlights of any pack by this company, and the Pacsafe Metrosafe LS350 is a true embodiment of their mission.
+It features an unslashable outer fabric, webbing straps, as well as a pocket that blocks RFID & micro-chip readers.
 With the Metrosafe LS350, you’ll always have the confidence to travel around without danger of losing your most precious items.

 With a light, nimble structure and a striking design, the Osprey Talon 22 checks all the boxes for day hikes and urban outings.
 It comes in the perfect size for a casual day on the trail, and encompasses plenty of storage space inside for storing all your essentials.

-There is nice stretchiness to the fabric and the bag itself comes in two different sizes to dial-in for the perfect fit.
+There is nice stretchiness to the fabric and the daypack itself comes in two different sizes to dial in for the perfect fit.
 The novel harness system and end-to-end wrap hip belt act together to create a stable carry system that supports you even when you are too tired to carry your own body weight.

-Touted as the most travel-friendly backpacks ever, the Timbuk2 Uptown embodies all the best characteristics of this Californian brand.
-With abundant pockets, plenty of room and cushioned interior, this pack is an organized traveller’s dream.
+Touted as the most travel-friendly daypacks ever, the Timbuk2 Uptown embodies all the best characteristics of this Californian brand.
+With abundant pockets, plenty of room, and a cushioned interior, this pack is an organized traveller’s dream.
 It lets you sort out your stuff in categories and place the commonly used ones close by for easy access.

 If that’s not enough, the Timbuk2 Uptown encompasses a large volume of space and renders an adaptive fit that’s compact to carry.
-The customized strap design makes for a comfortable fit, and allows you to adopt an upright posture as you walk.
-The back panels are ventilated for increasing comfort on a long-distance ride while the tricot-lined pockets let you stow in your sun protection gear safely.
+The customized strap design makes for a comfortable fit and allows you to adopt an upright posture as you walk.
+The back panels on this daypack are ventilated for increased comfort on a long-distance ride while the tricot-lined pockets let you stow in your sun protection gear safely.

-The Timbuk2 Uptown a suitable option for journeys where you are likely to carry lots of weight for long hours in the sun.
-One thing to remember is that this bag is not really weatherproof.
+The Timbuk2 Uptown a suitable option for journeys where you’re likely to carry lots of weight for long hours in the sun.
+One thing to remember is that this daypack is not really weatherproof.
 For hiking in the rain, you’d do better elsewhere.

 BURTON Tinder Pack